rust-lang/mdBook/book-example/src/format/theme/editor.md

 }
 ```</code></pre>

-The above will result in this editable playpen:
+The above will result in this editable playground:

 ```rust,editable
 fn main() {